carlhope/UCCalcWinForms/README.md

 doesnt take into account childcare.

+doesnt take into account disabled children.

 others issues likely exist.

+some of these limitations may represent future areas of improvement.

 this project has been developed for my own learning.
 It should be assumed that i may have made mistakes.
 Results may be inaccurate.
 This should not be used for real world Universal Credit claims.